conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - TypeScript 4.3+ (no JavaScript)
 - Ant Design
 - To fetch the topics and the data, build a quick and dirty REST API or or use an online mock service
+- 💡 You can also use GraphQL (Apollo) if you know!
+That's what we are using for all our products.

 ## Design Inspiration